victorcmps/angular-16-crud/README.md

 First, run `npm run server` to run the server that simulates an API created with jsonserver.

 After that, execute `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+To login, just use any string on the login/password fields.

 ## Code scaffolding